sodazone/ocelloids-sdk/README.md

 The `packages/test` module includes network captured test data and mocks.

-#### Apps
+#### Tools

-The `apps` folder contains demonstration applications in the `apps/demo` directory and development support tools in the `apps/dev` directory.

-These applications include functionalities such as chain data capture, providing useful features for development and showcasing the capabilities of the Ocelloids SDK.
+The development support tools include functionalities such as chain data capture to assist in the development of the SDK.

+#### Examples

+The [examples/]('./examples) folder contains example applications.

 ### Troubleshooting